 Be prepared to show your clients that the upsell offer is a beneficial purchase.
 Where possible, provide concrete numbers on long-term savings to make the benefits even more compelling.
 For example, let them know if they’ll be saving $110 a month, $1,320 a year, etc.

-5. Upsell at the Right Time
+5. Choose the Right Time to Upsell

 It’s also important to point out that upselling is most successful if you strike while the iron is hot.
 Clients heading towards the end of the year have two mentalities: spend, spend, spend, or save, save, save.
 Consider when your client’s fiscal year ends (which may or may not be the calendar year-end) in order to pitch a new project at exactly the right time.